MdAbubakar51/tvoc-gpo-kalman/README.md

 > with Gaussian Process Hyperparameter Optimisation:
 > A 15-Day Longitudinal Validation Study*
 >
-> Md Abubakar Siddique et al., IMSE, The University of Texas at El Paso
+> Md Abubakar Siddique et al., The University of Texas at El Paso

 A journal DOI and Zenodo archive DOI will be added here once the manuscript is accepted and the code release is finalised.